Ellie

 Task Manager

 Step 3.
 Navigate to users.
-Locate the user account which has hung and you cannot connect to.
-Right-click on the user name and select "Connect".
+Locate the user account that has hung and you cannot connect to it.
+Right-click on the user name and select Connect.

 Connect